 “Georgia and the rest of the team made the buying experience stress free and extremely positive.
 As a first time buyer, they were always helpful with any queries I had, and the communication throughout the process has been excellent.
 The development itself is really well done, and I am extremely happy with the apartment.
 I couldn’t have asked for a better experience or team to help me with buying my first home.” – Ryan F, verified resident at Deptford Foundry

 Union Wharf is an upcoming new-build from Build to Rent pioneer, Essential Living.
 Its twin towers have nabbed a prime setting overlooking Deptford Creek, and will house one, two and three-bedroom apartments.
-Read reviews from Essential Living residents to get an idea of what to expect.
+A great place to rent in Deptford!

 Deptford has no Underground station to speak of, but its Zone 2 location means it’s still well-connected.
 From Deptford station, commuters can reach London Bridge in less than 10 minutes, Farringdon in under 20 and King’s Cross in 23.
 Deptford Bridge and Elverson Road are other alternatives, both of which offer direct services to Canary Wharf.